ChickenProp/chickenprop.github.com/drafts/farmers-dilemma.md

 ---

-Of course there are lots of variations on the farmer's dilemma.
+The real world is usually more complicated than game theory, so I'm going to close by listing some variations on the farmer's dilemma:

 Maybe I have a bad back, and digging is more costly for me than for you.
 This may or may not change the Nash equilibria, and it may or may not change the amount of sympathy we each get in the various continuations.